 - 2.7 As can be seen, Bericote's Gravelly Way site is completely surrounded by large industrial units.
-The Vicarage Rod site is surrounded by development on 3 sides and has a strong and defensible boundary to the south east on Vicarage Road. - 2.8 The WMI site is proposed to be removed from the Green Belt in the draft Plan, and accounts for the vast majority of the employment land in the draft Plan.
+The Vicarage Road site is surrounded by development on 3 sides and has a strong and defensible boundary to the south east on Vicarage Road. - 2.8 The WMI site was proposed to be removed from the Green Belt in the draft Plan, but the pre-submission draft proposes allocation whilst washing over with Green Belt.
+This site accounts for the vast majority of the employment land in the draft Plan.